hzqst/MetaHookSv/README.md

 [DOCUMENTATION](StudioEvents.md) [中文文档](StudioEventsCN.md)

+### CommunicationDemo

+This plugin demostrates how to communicate with server.

 ### ABCEnchance (third-party) (Sven Co-op only)

 ABCEnchance is a metahook plugin that provides experience improvement for Sven co-op.